-- I. Uniforms, protective equipment and any additional clothing, must conform to World Rugby laws.
+- A. Uniforms - Uniforms, protective equipment and any additional clothing, must conform to World Rugby laws.
 Players shall wear kits consisting of numbered jerseys, shorts and stocking colour that is uniform with that of their team.
 No duplication of numbers is allowed.
 All competitors are expected to dress in uniforms that are neat, clean and that maintain the integrity of the school's name, colours and logo.
 No sport club insignia on uniforms shall be permitted. - II.
 In the event of a clash, the host will provide jerseys to one team for the duration of the match.
-If a change in jersey is necessary, the lower ranked team will change jerseys.
+If a change in jersey is necessary, the lower ranked team will change jerseys. - Official ball Β.